 - Foster collaboration between airports, governments, industry stakeholders, and international organizations

-- Maximize cooperation and mutual assistance among airports.
+- Maximize cooperation and assistance between airports

 ACI has five geographical regions.
 To better serve this structure and its work with ICAO, ACI moved its headquarters to Montréal.
 To pursue the work with regional governmental and non-governmental organizations they are supported by specialized committees and task forces.